Locate Command in Linux

 If the result list is long, for better readability, you can pipe the output to the

 locate command also accepts patterns containing globbing characters such as the wildcard character

-.md files on the system you would use:
+.md files on the system, you would type:

 -n option followed by the number of results you want to be displayed.
-For example, the following command will search for all
+The following command will search for all

 .py files and display only 10 results: